-In this interview, Brian Hunt, Editor in Chief of Stansberry Research, discusses one of the most powerful investment ideas...
-An idea he calls "the single greatest strategy on the planet."
+In this interview, Brian Hunt, former Editor in Chief of Stansberry Research, discusses one of the most powerful investment ideas...
+It's an idea he calls "the single greatest strategy on the planet."

 This idea has probably created more investment fortunes than any other in history.
 It's a favorite of some of the world's richest and most successful investors.
 Yet it's so simple, even a child could understand it.

 Read on to learn more about why this strategy is so powerful, and how you can begin to use it in your own investing immediately...

 Stansberry Research: Stansberry Research has made an art form out of "bad to less bad" trading.
 Can you define the term and walk us through how it works?

 Brian Hunt: "Bad to less bad" is a term my former colleague Steve Sjuggerud coined years ago to describe extreme contrarian trading.